Updated: 9 September 2025

 - “Every check expires” → re-check at 2 hours on long journeys.

-Training & tech that may help?
+Training and tech that may help?

 Group 2 rules (HGV, buses/minibuses)